Wajid-Fareed/quick-cart/README.md

-#State management of client component with useContext in React.js
+# State management for a client component using useContext in React.j

 # Getting Started with Create React App